UoB-COMSM0110/2024-group-7/README.md

 The main concepts represented by our game title ‘Bomberman Dungeon’ were devised by Tianyu and Lea.
 Yiguang and Lea were the first to familiarise themselves with Processing and wrote a skeleton covering a basic UI, player movement and collision mechanics.

-Due to an unfortunate miscommunication, further improvements made to the code by Lea were accidently discarded.
-These improvements included procedural map generation and predictive correction of user input for smooth player movement.

 The remaining fundamental mechanics were split between Yiguang, Zora and Zilou.
 Yiguang handled bomb mechanics such as the explosion radius and its interactions with the player, enemies, and breakable rocks.
 Zora implemented a variety of classic power-ups that improve the players walking speed and the capabilities of the bombs in terms of range, firing power, and carrying capacity.
 Zilou devised the enemy AI and refactored code for readability.

 With an agile approach in mind additional mechanics deviated from our initial plans.
 Further functionality to the skill system was added by Zora who implemented coins as a reward system, and Zilou who crafted original skills which can be purchased in a shop.
 Zilou additionally introduced the option to enter a new level by respawning the map as well as the multiplayer mode.